emergency room

 My Hospital Stay

 The following day I was taken to the room that I would spend the next 4 days.
 Nurses and doctors came in and out performing tests, taking blood, and escorting me to brain x-rays, heart x-rays, and vain x-rays.
 I made it a top priority to provide my nurses with enjoyable conversation and require low maintenance care.
-After all, there were other people that needed them more than I did—or, so I thought based on the information I had at the time and the symptoms I couldn’t understand where happening to me.
+After all, there were other people that needed them more than I did—or, so I thought based on the information I had at the time and the symptoms I couldn’t understand were happening to me.